 - The support volunteer provides information about cultural adjustment problems that might be typical for participants to encounter at certain stages of their program and support, guidance and counseling when this adjustment seems particularly difficult.

 - The participant’s relationship with the host family

-- The participant’s relationship with his/her school
+- The participant’s relationship with their school

 - Just as the participant is adjusting to life with their host family, so too are they having to adjust to life at school.
-The support volunteer should assist the participant with his/her adjustment to school and ensure that the participant continues to progress at school both academically and socially throughout the year.
+The support volunteer should assist the participant with their adjustment to school and ensure that the participant continues to progress at school both academically and socially throughout the year.

 - The participant’s understanding of self

 - In conjunction with the participant’s adjustment to a new culture, the support volunteer helps the participant deal with personal questions they may have about themselves and their reactions to and expectations of the experience.
 It’s important to remember that the participant is going through developmental stages on a personal level and that these might factor into what they might be experiencing.